-Not only can winter paws make a mess in your house, de-icers and other chemicals used to keep sidewalks and streets safe in the winter can be dangerous for your pet.
+Not only can winter paws make a mess in your house, but de-icers and other chemicals used to keep sidewalks and streets safe in the winter can also be dangerous for your pet.
 It’s always a good idea to wipe your pet’s paws off with a towel after you’ve been out and about.
 And keeping a towel handy to dry their paws and coat when they come inside can also help you keep your floors and furniture clean during the winter months.

 Related Blog: Winter Worries for Pet Parents

 Stick to fenced dog parks

 If you’re going to take your dog to the dog park to run freely, it’s best to stick to enclosed parks during the winter.
 The death rate of pets and the number of pets that go missing increases during winter, possibly because dogs can lose scent in the snow or ice, making it more difficult to find their way back to you if you get separated.

 Avoid roads and sidewalks where you know salt has been used to melt ice.
 As mentioned earlier, it’s always a good idea to wipe your pet’s paws off after being outdoors, because you can never be certain what chemicals may have been used where.
 Salt can cause stomach upset when your pet licks its paws.
 And some of the chemicals used in salts, de-icers — and especially anti-freeze that may have leaked from a car onto an outdoor surface — can be fatal to your pet if ingested.

 Never leave your pet alone for an extended period of time during the winter.
 Once you’ve turned your car’s engine off and the heater stops, temperatures inside the vehicle can drop quickly.
 If you’re traveling in an RV in the winter months, always make sure you’re remotely monitoring the vehicle’s temperature during any time you are away and your pet is in the vehicle.